The Emerging Democratic Majority

 The Emerging Democratic Majority is a 2002 book by John Judis and Ruy Teixeira which argued that certain demographic and social changes in the United States at the turn of the 21st century were creating a political landscape that favored the Democratic Party.
 The book's thesis was later disavowed by both of its writers with differing explanations.

-The book's central argument is that the Democratic Party would become dominant due to adherence to "a progressive centrism," an ideology that Teixeira later in November 2024 said was maintained by the party from the presidency of Bill Clinton to the beginning of Barack Obama's second term, and was discarded thereafter, leading to defeat in the presidential elections of 2016 and 2024.
+The book's central argument is that the Democratic Party would become dominant due to adherence to "a progressive centrism," an ideology maintained by the party from the presidency of Bill Clinton.
+In November 2024, Teixeira blamed Democratic defeat in the presidential elections of 2016 and 2024 on the party discarding this ideology at the beginning of Barack Obama's second term.

-In 2015, in an essay The Emerging Republican Advantage, Judis recanted his views in the book and argued that the long term Democratic majority had given way to an "unstable equilibrium" between the parties.
-He wrote that the long term Democratic Majority was gone as Hispanics and Asians were considerably less Democratic than he assumed and that white working class voters were abandoning the Democratic party.
+In a 2015 essay The Emerging Republican Advantage, Judis no longer predicted a longterm Democratic majority but rather an "unstable equilibrium" between the parties, as Hispanics and Asians were considerably less Democratic than he had assumed, while white working class voters were abandoning the Democratic Party.